google/closure-templates/documentation/reference/types.md

 Protocol buffers are supported in Soy.
 They can be accessed as though they were `record` types with the `.` operator.

-Protocol Buffers in Soy have the same semantics as `JSPB`, not `Java` protos.
+Protocol Buffers in Soy have the same semantics as `protocolbuffers-javascript`, not `Java` protos.

 See the [dev guide](../dev/protos.md) for more information on how protos work.